How To Make Homemade Baby Food: The Ultimate Guide To Make Stage 1, 2, And 3 Purees And Mashes

 Pros: It’s much faster to prep these baby foods

-Cons: You will likely need to run everything through a strainer at least once to eliminate ALL of the chunks.
-Raw foods also tend to be a little harder on a little baby’s stomach.
+Cons: You will likely need to run everything through a strainer at least once to eliminate ALL the chunks.
+Raw foods also tend to be harder on a baby’s stomach.
 Aim to introduce raw foods sparingly.

 3. Have All Of Your Equipment Ready